paundraP/Go-Starter-Template/README.md

 [![Mentioned in Awesome Fiber](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/gofiber/awesome-fiber)

 This is a REST API built with Golang and the Fiber framework.
-This repository also includes a payment gateway and storage management if your service requires one.
+This repository also includes payment gateway and storage management if your service requires one.

 ## API Spec